Prommah/vanguard-launcher-patcher/README.md

 Just run the `vanguard-launcher-patcher.py` Python script and pass it the path to your EVE launcher when prompted.

-Only tested with launcher version `1.11.2`
+Only tested with launcher version `1.11.2`.

+If anything goes wrong, the script should restore the original files.
+If not, they should be in the launcher directory: `eve-online.exe.bak` and `resources/app.asar.bak`.

 ### Why is this necessary?

 The launcher currently wraps every argument in double quotes in addition to the values passed in the arguments.
-For example: `"-GatewayAddress="gateway.production.services.evevanguardtech.com:443"" "-ClientID=eveLauncherTQ"  ...`
+For example: `"-GatewayAddress="gateway.production.services.evevanguardtech.com:443"" "-ClientID=eveLauncherTQ"  ...`.

 As far as I can tell, this is unnecessary on both Windows and Linux, and causes issues on Linux.
 On Linux, a shell would strip out these excessive quotes but the